nkanderson/ECE510-challenges/PROJECT.md

   - Reference simulation results showing number of clock cycles as well
 - Analysis of metrics.json indicates this design successfully prioritized relatively low power consumption and a small footprint, in alignment with initial goals for deployment in a remote environment, over execution speed
   - Ideal comparison would be to the CPU execution, might try to look into making that determination
+  - As mentioned in the v0.2.0 README, the analysis was not performed on a synthesized module using SRAM macros.
+With SRAM macros successfully integrated into the design, the power, die area, and number of transistors will inevitably increase.
+This may make it more important to adjust the software/hardware boundary again to make better use of the fact that the weights are stored in SRAM by including more functionality in hardware.
 - Challenges, especially related to limited domain expertise in initial model creation
   - Naive LLM-driven implementation allowed for relatively quick iteration, but at the cost of making mistakes that likely could have been avoided with better conceptual understanding of the model beforehand.
 A deeper understanding was ultimately gained, but note the tradeoffs.